bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-deploy-testnet-opensea/rec721DeployTestnetOpensea.md

 **4.1** Go to <a href="https://testnets.opensea.io/login"
 target="_blank">https://testnets.opensea.io/login</a>.

 **4.2** Connect with your Metamask wallet.
-You should get redirected to your account <a href="https://testnets.opensea.io/account" target="_blank">https://testnets.opensea.io/account</a> view on OpenSea, where you should be able to see your NFT now.
-You should see the image of your NFT and when you click on it you should see the name, description, and under properties also the attributes that you created.
+You should be redirected to your account <a href="https://testnets.opensea.io/account" target="_blank">https://testnets.opensea.io/account</a> view on OpenSea, where you should be able to see your NFT.
+You should see the image of your NFT; when you click on it, you should see the name, description, and under properties, also the attributes that you created.